Activation of metrologically useful genuine multipartite entanglement: A metrologically useful GME activatable subspace

-A surprising consequence of \OBS{obs:allentpure} is that all entangled states of the form \EQ{eq:Sch} are useful for $d=2,$ if we embed the qubits locally in qutrits, and consider a state as in \EQ{eq:Sch} for $d=3$ by setting $\sigma_3=0.$ Thus, just by increasing the local dimension of the system, the states that have been found useless in \REF{Hyllus2010Not} can be made useful.
+A surprising consequence of \RES{obs:allentpure} is that all entangled states of the form given in \EQ{eq:Sch} are useful for $d=2,$ if we embed the qubits locally in qutrits, and consider a state as in \EQ{eq:Sch} for $d=3$ by setting $\sigma_3=0.$ Thus, just by increasing the local dimension of the system, the states that have been found useless in \REF{Hyllus2010Not} can be activated and made useful.
+It is also clear from the proof of \RES{obs:allentpure} that in this case, if we take $1/N=4\vert \sigma_0\sigma_1\vert^2$ [c.f.~\EQ{eq:ab000111alpha}] then for the asymptotic case of $N\rightarrow\infty,$ and for a single copy we obtain \be \FQ=5N, \quad\quad g=5/4, \ee by embedding, while $\FQ^{({\rm sep})}=4N.$ Here, in the spirit of the proof of \RES{obs:allentpure}, we consider $\mathcal H^{({\rm odd})}$ and also other Hamiltonians obtained from it after the local basis states are permuted.
+Thus, we improve metrological performance in the single-copy scenario, just by embedding the quantum states locally into a higher dimensional system.
+This can happen since after the embedding, new types of dynamics become possible that lead out from the original space.
+If such dynamics is allowed then the quantum state can outperform all separable states.
+Activation by embedding is related to activation by ancillas studied in \REF{Toth2020Activating}.
+The effect of ancillas have also been studied in \REF{Morris2020Entanglement}.